rguerillot/RM-seq/README.md

 ## Is this the right tool for me?

-1. To be able to us this pipeline you need to have sequenced amplicon library with molecular barcodes.
+1. To be able to use this pipeline you need a sequenced amplicon library with molecular barcodes.
 2. It only supports paired-end FASTQ reads (including .gz compressed fastq files).
 3. It needs paired reads that are overlapping.
 3. It needs bwa aligner and EMBOSS to be installed.